A look-ahead: UGA and Athens events this week

 The campus and city news desks have compiled a list of events going on throughout the upcoming week that are open to the public.
-The list features a neighborhood Halloween drive, a Q&A with David Dobrik and a virtual relay.
+The list features a virtual election tour, a virtual paint night and a virtual magic show.

 Follow the links for more information for any event.